Slow Decisions · Rework · Wasted Hours · Manager Bottlenecks · Missed Upside

 Questions

 A 12-week engagement with one team or business unit.
 Weeks 1-2 establish the baseline.
-Weeks 3-10 redesign the work demand across the intervention dimensions.
+Weeks 3-10 redesign work demand across the intervention dimensions.
 Weeks 11-12 measure outcomes and produce the case study.
-You walk away with the dataset and the findings on your own people, whichever way they land, including the parts that don't flatter the intervention.
+You receive the dataset and findings from your own operating environment, whichever way they land, including results that do not support the intervention.

 Your strategy is only as executable as your workforce's capacity to execute it.